Last Junction by author Connor de Bruler

 First and foremost, it’s violent.
 This entire book is unapolagetically violent.
 Rayne learns quickly that not everyone wants to help fellow travelers and he must act cruelly in order to survive some encounters.

-When Rayne finds himself in a small town called Last Junction he starts to experience a whole new bread of violence.
+When Rayne finds himself in a small town called Last Junction he starts to experience a whole new breed of violence.
 Something far removed from the typical rough encounters of a rough life.
 Last Junction is a town that has a history and a secret and it is not going to let Rayne escape easily.

 The novella gets into a few somewhat supernatural elements and it ultimately ends with an unexpected deus es machina.
 These kinds of endings are usually a miss for me, far more often than they’re a hit.
 However, they can work from time to time and I think this one works as well as they ever do.